gruggeri/ntft/README.md

 in quotations.

-In order to change this, you can use the `shift + command + f`, and change these patters in all your files in the chosen directory.
+In order to change this, you can use the `shift + command + f`, and change these patters in all your files in the **chosen directory**.
+**Do it at subject level only, to avoid potential mistakes and git conflics.**

 The reasons why we decided to go this way, is to be consistent with JSON syntax.

 > Consider this the new quiz template, from now on.